 It’s cherry, it’s chocolate, it’s actually a dark roast coffee that’s never bitter.
 It’s backed by a 100% satisfaction-guaranteed warranty and there’s a top-notch customer service experience to go with it, so why not give this whole bean a place in your morning routine?

-This is the second time we’ve listed the Death Wish Coffee Company.
+In case you were keeping track, this is the second time we’ve listed the Death Wish Coffee Company.

 If you’re like me and are impressed by a flavor-rich dark roast, then you need to give Koffee Kult’s dark roast a try.